 How to Give

-Alumni and friends’ participation is vital to the success of Department of History of Art.
+Alumni and friends’ participation is vital to the success of Department of History of Art and Architecture.
 Your involvement and financial support are critical to the continuing success of the College and are indispensable to giving our students great tools for future achievement.

-Please contact Department of History of Art for further information:
+Please contact Department of History of Art and Architecture for further information:

 Kevin D. Murphy